Skip to main content

 What it does: A selective growth hormone secretagogue (GHS) that triggers natural GH pulses from your pituitary gland without significantly affecting cortisol, prolactin, or appetite.
 Think of it as a clean signal to your body to produce more growth hormone.

-Evidence tier: 🟡 Phase 1–2 / Limited human data — has some clinical data plus extensive compounding pharmacy and community use history.
+Evidence tier: 🟡 Phase 1–2 / Limited human data — has some clinical data plus extensive compounding-pharmacy and community-use history.
 One of the most widely used GH peptides.

 Best for: Most people wanting GH benefits — it has the cleanest side-effect profile of the GH-releasing peptides.
 Popular for muscle building, body recomposition, anti-aging, recovery, and sleep quality.